cpbs-flba/nagoya/README.md

 We are currently working on a prototype.
 As soon as it will be ready, we will publish the link here.

 ## Supported Use-Cases
-* User management (Login, Logout, Password Recovery)
+* User management (user registration, login, logout, password recovery)
-* Managing and exploring genetic resources
+* Managing and exploring genetic resources (support for private, grouped and public resources)
-* Creating contracts for genetic resources
+* Creating contracts for genetic resources (incl. e-mail notifications, contract confirmation)
 * Exploring contracts in the blockchain

 ## Used Technologies